nymea/nymea-wiki/Home.md

 `ssh hive@10.10.10.52`

 ## Customize your new system on the Raspberry Pi
+now you should be logged in as hive user in your system.
 ### Change your password
 If you want to change the password type `passwd`, enter the current password and than two times your new password.

 ### Setup your WLAN network
+first you can look if your WiFi stick got recognized by the system.
+With `lsusb` you should see something like this:

+`Bus 001 Device 004: ID 7392:7811 Edimax Technology Co., Ltd EW-7811Un 802.11n Wireless Adapter [Realtek RTL8188CUS]`

+With following command you can check all networkinterfaces:

+`ifconfig`

+if the wlan0 interface appears you can try to scan for your networks with the command:

+> NOTE: if you want all information about the visible networks just run `iwlist scan`

+`iwlist scan | grep ESSID`

 ### Compile and execute the Hive sourcecode